tiffanyqi/table-for-two/README.md

 Be sure to...
 - bring back department from calculations
 - print out matched output before actually match
+- add prod to the token
+- delete all previous people in heroku
+- emails send in prod

 Signup
 - [x] Create database and model